-The list below shows all the titles published in the Machine Breakers series, either the publications or I am now offering a Machine Breakers search and can supply all the information I have on a named individual.
+The list below shows all the titles published in the Machine Breakers series.
+As a number of the books are now out of print, and it may be some time before I am able to offer them as Downloads, I am now offering a Machine Breakers Search and can supply all the information I have on a named individual in the form of a PDF attachment.
 For more information go to:-

 The Story of the 1830 Swing Riots

 The following books all follow the same format, with a day-by-day account of the riots and trials in each county.
 Includes biographical details of all those tried for machine breaking and associated crimes.

 Sorry out of Print – If you are interested in a particular person all the information I have on that person can be ordered from Genfair, see link above.
 I am working on a new, updated, edition which will eventually be available as a Download.

 This volume tells the story of the riots in

 Buckinghamshire from the first threatening letters received by farmers and paper manufacturers in the second week of November 1830, through the incidents of machine breaking at Stone, Waddesdon and